erroronline1/caro/readme.md

 If available and tidy, the product database of the CARO App can be populated directly from the ERP data.
 This has the advantage of improved matching of products between the CARO App products and order data updates as well as most likely reducing the database size and speeding up any request.

 ### Custom database dumps
-Your custom ERP-interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
+Your custom ERP-interface class can contain a method to provide a CSV- or PDF-file with custom contents, e.g. your custom queries from the ERP database.
 If this is provided a menu item will show up within the [Tools](#tools).

 ### Data source provision
 In case you have to rely on data dumps instead of direct database access, the interface parent class provides an example to define files, usecases and the intended name for processing within your custom methods.
 If this is provided a menu item will show up within the [Tools](#tools).
 Files are overwritten.